 Number of OCDETF Title III Wiretaps Reviewed

-FY 2011 FY 2011 FY 2012 FY 2013 FY 2014 FY 2014 FY 2015

-Actual Actual Actual Target Actual Target
+FY 2012 FY 2013 FY 2014 FY 2015 FY 2015 FY 2016 Actual Actual Target Actual Target

-2,638 2,585 2,251 2,286 2,150 2,130
+2,585 2,251 2,150 2,090 2,444 2,130

-In FY 2014, OEO came within 6%, but did not reach its target, of reviewing 2,286 OCDETF Title III wiretaps.
+In FY 2015, OEO exceeded its target by 16%, reviewing 2,444 OCDETF Title III wiretaps.
 This workload is directly reactive to the number of incoming requests for OCDETF Title III approvals.
-The budgetary situation, along with furloughs, likely impacted law enforcement's ability to pursue greater numbers of Title III intercepts.
-While the number of applications reviewed decreased by a relatively small amount in FY 2014, applications reviewed by OEO have increased in substantive complexity.
+The budgetary situation likely impacted law enforcement's ability to pursue greater numbers of Title III intercepts.
+The number of applications reviewed has increased substantially from FY 2014 despite the ongoing complexity of applications reviewed by OEO.
 OEO has successfully handled increasingly complex requests that raise novel legal issues and implicate the use of emerging technologies.
 In addition, OEO now works with USAOs to ensure they have put in place appropriate mitigation measures where the Title III applications identify public safety risks.
-Finally, during FY 2014, OEO conducted an aggressive training and outreach to the field, which involved travel to more than 20 cities.

-For FY 2015, OEO's target for the number of OCDETF Title III wiretaps reviewed is 2,130.
-This target was set based on historical trend analysis, in addition to the assumption of staffing and resources similar to FY 2014.
+For FY 2016, OEO's target for the number of OCDETF Title III wiretaps reviewed is 2,130.
+Even though the actual number for 2015 was greater than projected, the target for 2016 is based on changing technology and encryption and interception issues that could limit law enforcement's ability to conduct Title III wiretaps in certain cases.
+The 2016 target is also set based on historical trend analysis, in addition to the assumption of staffing and resources similar to FY 2015.

 The total number of OCDETF Title III wiretaps reviewed is entered each quarter in the Division's Performance Dashboard.
-The policy for data validation and verification is as follows: within ten business days following the close of the quarter, Section Chiefs/Office Directors or their designee are required to validate in the Division's Performance Dashboard confirming that their Section/Office's performance data are valid.
-An email is automatically sent from the system to the Division's Executive Officer.
+The policy for data validation and verification is as follows: within ten business days following the close of the quarter, Sections Chiefs/Office Directors or their designee are required to validate in the Division's Performance Dashboard confirming that their Section/Office's performance data are valid.
+An email is sent from the system to the Division's Executive Officer.